JiejunShi/NaRMBench/2.retraining/2.1.retrain_m6Anet/README.md

 ```sh
 $ pip install m6anet
 ```
--Note: We modified the original m6Anet code to add a new $modification ($modification: one of m1A, m7G, m6A, psU, or m5C) parameter that enables detection of other RNA modifications beyond m6A.
-To use this enhanced version, please replace the original source code with our modified version provided in m6Anet_modified_code.zip.
+- Note: We modified the original m6Anet code to add a new `$modification` ($modification: one of m1A, m7G, m6A, psU, or m5C) parameter that enables detection of other RNA modifications beyond m6A.
+To use this modified version, please replace the original source code with our modified version provided in `m6Anet_modified_code.zip`.
 ## 1.Data preparation
 The required input data here comes from the output files of step 1.preprocessing in our pipeline(bam,fastq). m6Anet dataprep requires eventalign.txt from ``nanopolish eventalign``: